deeplife4eu/deeplife4eu.github.io/_pages/Lecture_Material.md

 ### Practical Sessions {#Practical_sessions}

-You can find the lecture material for the practical sessions on [Github](link).
+You can find the lecture materials for the practical sessions on [Github](https://github.com/deeplife4eu/Lecture-materials).

 <br>
 <br>